jdmartin322/my-first.repo/readme.txt

 Welcome to My First Repo
 Learning Git is going well so far.
 I added a line
-It's a sunny day outside.
+It's not a sunny day outside.